Mobile App Cryptography¶

 Secret keys must be stored in secure device storage whenever symmetric cryptography is used in mobile apps.
 For more information on the platform-specific APIs, see the "Data Storage on Android" and "Data Storage on iOS" chapters.

-Weak Key Generation Functions¶
+Improper Key Derivation Functions¶

 Cryptographic algorithms (such as symmetric encryption or some MACs) expect a secret input of a given size.
 For example, AES uses a key of exactly 16 bytes.
 A native implementation might use the user-supplied password directly as an input key.
 Using a user-supplied password as an input key has the following problems: